How to Balance Sour Flavors: Spice Storage & Usage Guide

 • Store in small quantities: Buying in bulk might save money, but it's best to store only what you need.
 Fresh spices have a stronger flavor than older ones.

 By following these simple steps, you can ensure that your spices remain vibrant and potent for longer.
-Remember, the sour opposite isn't just about taste—it's about preserving the integrity of your ingredients.
+Proper storage ensures your spices remain potent, which is key to achieving balanced flavors in your dishes.

 Spice jars

 Using spices effectively can transform a dish from ordinary to extraordinary.
-Here are some key tips to help you get the most out of your spices:
+Here are some key tips to help you get the most out of your spices while balancing flavors:

 • Start with a little: It's easier to add more flavor than to fix an over-seasoned dish.
 Start with a small amount and adjust to taste.